kojo-addo/4Factz4Foolz/README.md

-CoolSite is a cool site for cool people.
+CoolSite is a cool site for cool things.

 ## CoolDogs